-Providers must submit a registration to the individual's MCO or FFS contractor within one business day of admission.
+Providers must submit a registration to the individual's MCO or FFS service authorization contractor within one business day of admission.
 The registration permits five calendar days/five units of service.
 Units billed must reflect the treatment needs of the individual and be based on the individual meeting medical necessity criteria.

-If additional activities beyond five calendar days/five units are clinically required, the provider shall submit an authorization request to the FFS contractor or MCO through a continued stay service authorization request submitted no earlier than 48 hours before the requested start date of the continued stay and no later than the requested start date accompanied by the following items:
+If additional activities beyond five calendar days/five units are clinically required, the provider shall submit an authorization request to the FFS service authorization contractor or MCO through a continued stay service authorization request submitted no earlier than 48 hours before the requested start date of the continued stay and no later than the requested start date accompanied by the following items:

-- 1. An assessment meeting one of the following: - a.
-A Comprehensive Needs Assessment (see Chapter IV for requirements); - b.
-A prescreening assessment completed by the provider; - c.
-An update or addendum to the prescreening assessment; - d.
-A DBHDS approved assessment for residential crisis stabilization services can be used to meet this requirement if conducted by a LMHP, LMHP-R, LMHP-RP, or LMHP-S; - e.
-For individuals admitted with a primary diagnosis of substance use disorder, a multidimensional assessment meeting the criteria in Chapter IV of the Addiction and Recovery and Treatment Services Manual; and - A current addendum to the above assessment, (can be in a progress note) that describes any new information impacting care, progress and interventions to date, and a description of the rationale for continued service delivery, and evidence the individual meets medical necessity criteria; and - 3.
-Nursing Assessment; and - 4.
-Psychiatric Evaluation; and - 5.
-Individual Service Plan; and - 6.
-A safety plan; and - 7.
-Documentation of care coordination.
+- 1. An initial assessment that meets the Assessment Requirements section.

+- A current addendum to the initial assessment, (can be in a progress note) that describes any new information impacting care, progress and interventions to date, a description of the rationale for continued service delivery, and evidence the individual meets medical necessity criteria; and

+- 3. Nursing Assessment; and

+- 4. Psychiatric Evaluation; and

+- 5. Crisis ISP; and

+- 6. Safety plan; and

+- 7. Documentation of care coordination.
 Service authorization requests may require the submission of documentation of referrals to post-discharge services at the appropriate level of care based on the assessed needs of the individual.

 If a provider is licensed for both RCSU and for the provision of ASAM 3.7-WM, and an individual is admitted to the RCSU for withdrawal management services, the provider should bill for the Addiction and Recovery Treatment Services until withdrawal management is no longer needed.
 At that time, they may submit a registration for RCSU services.
 Consecutive registrations from the same or different provider are not allowed.
-A service authorization is required, if additional service is required beyond the five calendar days/five units.
+A service authorization is required if additional service is required beyond the five calendar days/five units.
 Additional information on service authorization is located in Appendix C of the manual.
-Service authorization forms and information on Medicaid MCOs processes is located at www.dmas.virginia.gov/for-providers/behavioral-health/training-and-resources/.
-Documentation and Utilization Review Refer to Chapter IV and VI of this manual for documentation and utilization review requirements that apply to all providers of Mental Health Services.
+Service authorization forms and information on Medicaid MCOs processes is located at www.dmas.virginia.gov/for-providers/behavioral-health/training-and-resources/ .
+Information on the FFS service authorization contractor's processes is located at Acentra Health/DMAS Reference Info MES (virginia.gov).
+Documentation Refer to Chapter IV and VI of this manual for documentation and and Utilization utilization review requirements that apply to all providers of Mental Review Health Services.